- What is Counseling?

 Support Groups More Info

-Support groups are open groups, no appointment or referral needed.
+Support groups are open groups that can be attended without prior intake appointment or referral needed.

 Codependency/Adult Children of Alcoholics (ACoA)

 Support for individuals who have learned unhealthy patterns for relating with others and desire to learn healthier ways of coping and relating.
 Signs of codependency may include denial patterns, avoiding conflict low self-esteem, control dynamics in the relationship.